 Park: At NIH, there are a lot of people coming in.
-Could you comment on your experiences with them?

-Ames:Well, we met lots of researchers, Howard Hiatt from Harvard.
-[Paul]Marks became head of Sloan-Kettering, so these were young M.D.'s whobecame friendly with, and we were trying to learn.
-I think a lot of M.D.'srotated through NIH and met up with the scientists.
+Could you comment on your became friendly with, and we were trying to learn.
+I think a lot of M.D.'s rotated through NIH and met up with the scientists.